Andrew Cunanan

-Andrew Phillip Cunanan (August 31, 1969 – July 23, 1997) was an American spree killer who murdered five people over three months from April 27 to July 15, 1997.
+Andrew Phillip Cunanan (August 31, 1969 – July 23, 1997) was an American serial killer who murdered five people over three months from April 27 to July 15, 1997.
 His victims include Italian fashion designer Gianni Versace and Chicago real estate developer Lee Miglin.
 Cunanan died by suicide on July 23, 1997, eight days after murdering Versace.

 Early life and education

-The youngest of four children, Andrew Phillip Cunanan was born August 31, 1969, in National City, California, to Modesto "Pete" Dungao Cunanan (1930-2005), a Filipino-American, and Mary Anne Schillaci (1938-2012), an Italian-American.
-Modesto was serving in the United States Navy in the Vietnam War at the time of his son's birth.
-After leaving the Navy, where he had served as a chief petty officer, Modesto worked as a stockbroker.
+Andrew Cunanan was born August 31, 1969, in National City, California, to Modesto "Pete" Dungao Cunanan (June 25, 1930 – June 2, 2005), a Filipino American, and Mary Anne Schillaci (November 4, 1938 – April 15, 2012), an Italian American.
+He was the youngest of four children.
+Modesto was serving in the United States Navy during the Vietnam War at the time of his son's birth.
+After leaving the navy, where he had served as a chief petty officer, Modesto worked as a stockbroker.

 In his youth, Cunanan lived with his family in National City and attended Bonita Vista Middle School.
 In 1981, his father enrolled him in The Bishop's School, an independent day school located in the affluent La Jolla neighborhood of San Diego.
 There Cunanan met his lifelong best friend, Elizabeth "Liz" Cote.

-At school, he was remembered as being bright and very talkative, and testing with an IQ of 147.
+At school, he was remembered as being bright, very talkative and testing with an IQ of 147.

 As a teenager, Cunanan developed a reputation as a prolific liar, given to telling tall tales about his family and personal life.
 He was adept at changing his appearance according to what he felt was most attractive at a given moment.
-Cunanan identified as gay in high school, when he began having liaisons with wealthy older men.
-He was voted "least likely to be forgotten."
+Cunanan identified as gay in high school, and began having liaisons with wealthy older men.
+He was voted "Most Likely Not to Be Forgotten" by his classmates, sometimes misreported as "Most Likely to Be Remembered."
 After graduating from high school in 1987, Cunanan enrolled at the University of California, San Diego (UC San Diego), where he majored in American history.

-In 1988, when Cunanan was 19, his father deserted his family and moved to the Philippines to evade arrest for embezzlement.
-That same year, Cunanan had begun frequenting local gay clubs and restaurants, and his mother, who was deeply religious, learned about his sexual orientation.
+In 1988, when Cunanan was aged 19, his father deserted his family and moved to the Philippines to evade arrest for embezzlement.
+That same year, Cunanan had begun frequenting local gay clubs and restaurants, and his mother, a deeply religious Catholic, learned about his sexual orientation.
 During an argument, Cunanan threw his mother against a wall, dislocating her shoulder.
-Later examination of his behavior indicates that he may have suffered from antisocial personality disorder, characterized by a lack of remorse and empathy.
+Later examination of Cunanan's behavior indicates that he may have suffered from antisocial personality disorder, characterized by a lack of remorse and empathy.
 In 1989, Cunanan dropped out of UC San Diego and settled in the Castro District of San Francisco, a center of gay culture, moving in with Cote and her boyfriend, Phil Merrill.